 Coquihalla, Rogers Pass, Bear Pass, Pine Pass…are you ready?

 Sure those mountains make the perfect backdrop to all those Hollywood North movies; and of course, they’re gorgeous looking when all covered in a fresh dusting of snow.
 Don’t be deceived by that beauty, though.
-When travelling, they can change pretty dramatically when you come face to face with them.
+They can change pretty dramatically when you are travelling – up close and personal.

 If you are planning on leaving the Lower Mainland and travelling into the mountains this winter, you need to plan ahead.
 To make safety a priority, you must know as much as you can about High Mountain Passes (there are more than 50 in BC, by the way) and what they mean to you.

 As you could probably guess, high mountain passes are roads built on high mountains.
 But there’s more to those mountains than just mounds of rock.
 They are living, breathing environments, subject to a diverse range of weather that can change at a moment’s notice.

 It’s not uncommon for a beautiful day to turn into a raging snow storm in a matter of minutes.
 The coastal mountains of BC are the first in line for weather systems moving in off the Pacific, and this close proximity to the ocean can translate into high volumes of water coming down on the mountainside.
 And, the higher you go in elevation, the colder it gets, meaning you need to be prepared for the “snow to hit the fan.”
 (I’m pretty sure that’s the saying)

 But don’t worry – if you plan ahead, that risk of dramatic weather change won’t put too much of a wrinkle in your plans.
 Here’s what you need to do before you head up the hill: